LarsonBodden/Car-Purchasing-Model/README.md

 ## Recommendations:

-R2 score model perfomed based across all models deeming it the best production model.
+RMSE score model perfomed based across all models deeming it the best production model.
 It performed at an accurary of 99% vs 96% and 86%.
-The company should focus on older population with Higher Annual salary.
+The company should target the older population due to the fact they are more likely to purchase a car with a high purchase amount.

 ## Limitations & Next Steps